Miss Xanthe Katsouras

 Philosophy & Vision

-My philosophy is within us lies everything we need, for healing, for change, and we have simply forgotten, through conditioning, and other factors.
-Our emotions are often the signal inviting us to turn inwards, showing up as anxiety, fear, in our lifelong habit of turning away from ourself.
+My philosophy - everything we need lies within us to heal, and we have simply forgotten, through conditioning, and other factors.
+Our emotions are often the signal pulling us inwards, showing up as anxiety, fear.
+They are not good/bad, right/wrong, simply & profoundly, signals.

 Background

-I have had a varied work life, yet the majority of it has been working directly with people, through hospitality, the printing industry, promotional advertising, massage, I even worked at a ghost tour company for a short while.
+I have had a varied work life, yet the majority of it has been working directly with people, through hospitality, the printing industry, promotional advertising, massage, even working at a ghost tour company for a short stint.

 During my Masters studies I had the opportunity to work in a private rehab specialising in all addictions, where I learnt much about the imbalances of the heart and mind, and the painful way they manifest.
 I then began private practice, whilst also working part-time at a women's rehab.
 I am now fully in private practice, enjoying working with a diversity of people, individually and in groups.